sidcr7-likeminds/LikeMinds-Android-Feed-CH/README.md

 2. Import the `feedsx` module in your Android Project.
 3. Open your build.gradle file and make sure that the module is now listed under `dependencies.implementation project(":feedsx")`

-### Initiate `LikeMindsFeedUI`
+### 2. Initiate `LikeMindsFeedUI`

 Once you have imported the module, initiate the Feed UI calling `LikeMindsFeedUI.initLikeMindsFeedUI()` with necessary parameters.
+This will initate the SDK application along with your own branding.

 ```kotlin
 LikeMindsFeedUI.initLikeMindsFeedUI(